What Is Gravestone Stories?

-Gravestone Stories is a digital museum of Alexandria’s cemetery history—created and curated by public historian and cemetery steward David Heiby, who believes every grave has a story worth telling.
+A digital museum of Alexandria’s cemetery history — created and curated by public historian and cemetery steward David Heiby, who believes every grave has a story worth telling.

-Through engaging cemetery tours, rigorous archival research, and innovative digital tools, we bring to life the people and events that shaped our city and nation—from Revolutionary War patriots and Civil War soldiers to Cold War spies and unsung Alexandrians whose stories have long been overlooked.
+Through engaging cemetery tours, rigorous archival research, and innovative digital tools, Gravestone Stories brings to life the people and events that shaped our city and nation — from Revolutionary War patriots and Civil War soldiers to Cold War spies and unsung Alexandrians whose stories have long been overlooked.

 How Gravestone Stories Began

 Gravestone Stories began as David’s personal project to preserve and share Alexandria’s forgotten cemetery histories.
-What started as a small online repository has, since 2022, grown into a comprehensive public-history platform including:
+What started as a small online repository has, since 2022, grown into a comprehensive public-history platform — and one of Alexandria’s most widely used historical resources, reaching thousands of visitors each month from across the country.

-Gravestone Stories is led by David Heiby, public historian, cemetery steward, and founder of the platform.
-His roles in Alexandria’s historical community include:
+Gravestone Stories is led by David Heiby — public historian, cemetery steward, and founder of the platform.
+David collaborates with local historians, descendant families, and archival institutions, drawing on years of research in Alexandria’s Special Collections, cemetery records, and primary documents.

 - Superintendent, Presbyterian Cemetery & Columbarium

-- Treasurer, the Virginia Trust for Historic Preservation (Lee-Fendall House Museum)
+- Treasurer, Virginia Trust for Historic Preservation (Lee-Fendall House Museum)

 - Treasurer, Alexandria Historical Society

-- Member, Alexandria Archaeology Commission Subcommittee advancing the Wilkes Street Cemetery Complex National Register nomination
+- Member, Alexandria Archaeology Commission Subcommittee — Wilkes Street Cemetery Complex National Register Nomination

 - America250 Alexandria Committee Member